xnikug/DSL_laboratory_works/README.md

                 return False
     return True
 ```
-FA to Regular Grammar Conversion
+### FA to Regular Grammar Conversion
-The to_regular_grammar() method converts the finite automaton back to a regular grammar:
+The to_regular_grammar() method converts a finite automaton back into an equivalent regular grammar.
+This transformation highlights the dual nature of regular grammars and finite automata—both can represent the same set of languages known as regular languages.
+The method translates the state transitions of the automaton into production rules of the grammar.
 ```python
 def to_regular_grammar(self):
     non_terminals = self.states